NetCoreApps/Chinook/README.md

 ![](https://raw.githubusercontent.com/ServiceStack/docs/master/docs/images/autoquery/chinook.sqlite-properties.png)

-Or manually by adding the following to the `Chinook.csproj`.
+Or manually by adding the following to the `Chinook.csproj`

 ```xml
 <ItemGroup>